stephenh/stephenh.github.com/data-binding-review.markdown

 * `public StringProperty name()`

-This makes a lot of sense, because now there is a single object representing and encapsulating the name concept, so it can be passed into a library, have `get`/`set` methods called on it, etc.
+This makes a lot of sense, because now there is a single object representing and encapsulating the name concept, so it can be passed into a library, have `get`/`set` methods called on it, etc. It's a `Binding`, just with a different name.

 But it does kind of suck when you have to do: